 The Broad-toothed Rat (mainland) has a highly fragmented distribution, with scattered records across the Great Dividing Range from near Warburton (Victoria) to the Brindabella Range (Australian Capital Territory (ACT)) and around Barrington Tops (New South Wales(NSW)), with at least one poorly-known subpopulation in coastal areas of far East Gippsland and south-eastern NSW.
 Historically, the subspecies was far more widespread.

-The Broad-toothed Rat is declared vulnerable in the ACT, NSW and Nationally.
+The Broad-toothed Rat is declared Endangered in the ACT, NSW and Nationally.

 Mastacomys fuscus is listed in the following regions: